FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/overview.rst

 The user provides the following:
   * a mask file identifying the detector elements to process
-  * a user module that:
+  * a user module that runs on servers, workers and the viewer.
+This module:

-    * calculates correlations for workers
+    * calculates correlations for the pixels assigned to each worker
-    * views or stores gathered results in the viewer
+    * plots or saves gathered results in the viewer
-    * optionally filters/preprocesses events in the servers
+    * optionally filters/pre-processes events in the servers
+    * optionally provides a testing mask file, and testing function

 **********************
  User Function Domain
 **********************
-The user module implements a multi valued function **F**.
+The user module implements a multi-valued function **F**.
 The domain of the function is::

   T x DetectorNDArray